 Hundreds of houses remain evacuated near Colorado ski resort

-A wildfire burns near Breckenridge, Colo., on Wednesday, July 5, 2017.
-The fire was reported midday Wednesday and is burning in the White River National Forest.
+The fire was reported midday Wednesday and is burning in the White River National Forest. .
+A plane drops fire retardant in Breckenridge, Colo., Wednesday, July 5, 2017.

 Comments